Pedestrian Accident Compensation Claim Lawyers

 • Walking on a footpath, bike path, road or even sitting in a public space.

-Being the injured party in a pedestrian accident can disrupt your life and stop you from working.
+Being the injured party in a pedestrian accident can disrupt your daily life and stop you from working.
+In Queensland, you may be eligible to claim accident compensation when injured by the negligence of another person or party.

 Claiming Compensation for Queensland Pedestrian Injuries